cdktf/cdktf-provider-cloudflare/docs/zeroTrustGatewayPolicy.csharp.md

 - *Type:* string

 Configure whether uploading is enabled or not.
 When absent, uploading is enabled.
-Only applies when version == v2.
+Only applies when `version == "v2"`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/zero_trust_gateway_policy#upload ZeroTrustGatewayPolicy#upload}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/zero_trust_gateway_policy#upload ZeroTrustGatewayPolicy#upload}

 ---